Skip to main content

 Advance Inheritance (advanceinheritance.com)

 Advance Inheritance, found at advanceinheritance.com, provides probate advance funding with an online application.
-They are a smaller operation in the probate advance space.
+CSF's court-records analysis identifies Advance Inheritance as the third-most-active probate-advance funder in California by case volume, named as a party on 92 probate cases filed between January 2024 and May 2026.
+Their California activity is the most geographically concentrated of the major funders in this market.
+65% of their case count is in Los Angeles County.
 As always, request a written quote and compare it against at least one other company before making a decision.

 How to Choose a Probate Advance Company